 Impairment expense.
-Impairment expense increased to \$0.2 million for the year ended December 31, 2011 from zero for the year ended December 31, 2010.
-This increase is due to a write-down of our materials and supplies inventory to reflect the balance at the lower of cost or market value calculated as of December 31, 2011.
-It was determined at December 31, 2010 that a lower of cost or market adjustment was not needed for materials and supplies.
+We incurred impairment expense of approximately \$0.2 million for the year ended December 31, 2011 to reflect our materials and supplies inventory at the lower of cost or market value calculated as of December 31, 2011.
+It was determined for the years ended December 31, 2012 and 2010, that a lower of cost or market adjustment was not needed for materials and supplies.

-We evaluate the impairment of our oil and gas properties on a quarterly basis according to the full cost method prescribed by the SEC.
-If the carrying amount exceeds the calculated full cost ceiling, we reduce the carrying amount of the oil and gas properties to the calculated full cost ceiling amount, which is determined to be their estimated fair value.
-For the years ended December 31, 2011 and 2010, it was determined that our oil and gas properties were not impaired.
+We evaluate the impairment of our oil and natural gas properties on a quarterly basis according to the full cost method prescribed by the SEC.
+If the carrying amount exceeds the calculated full cost ceiling, we reduce the carrying amount of the oil and natural gas properties to the calculated full cost ceiling amount, which is determined to be their estimated fair value.
+For the years ended December 31, 2012, 2011 and 2010, it was determined that our oil and natural gas properties were not impaired.